-So we know where brown fat tends to be reside.
+So, we know where brown fat tends to reside.

 In theory, if the ShapeScale was able to tell the difference between brown fat and white fat, this would be huge.
 It's definitely something for the makers of this product to take a look at.

-The book, The Secrete Life of Fat has a nice review of all things having to do with fat research.
+The book, The Secret Life of Fat has a nice review of all things to do with fat research.

 Subscription plans might be best for health clubs and personal trainers who do scans on many different people.
 Subscription plans also allow the company to provide software updates as they are developed.
 I believe everyone who buys a ShapeScale will have to opt for a subscription plan.

-When I checked there were 2 levels of subscriptions:
+When I checked, there were two levels of subscriptions:

 These amounts should be added to the price of ShapeScale.